testingisdocumenting/znai/znai-docs/documentation/flow/lookup-paths.md

 # Files Reference Lookup

+When you refer a file using plugins like

+ `:include-file: my-file.cpp`

-When you refer a file using plugins like `:include-file: my-file.cpp` mdoc tries to find the file in following locations:
+ `Znai` tries to find the file in following locations:

 * directory with the markup file that refers `my-file.cpp`
 * documentation root directory